Vineyard Tours and Wine Tasting

 Red Wharf Bay Vineyard is an independent micro-vineyard situated in the Traeth Coch Area of Outstanding Natural Beauty.
 Some vines were planted in 2010 but most, planted in the spring of 2016, are still maturing.
 The tour starts in the vineyard with an explanation as to how (and how not to!) produce grapes for wine, taking you from the planting of the vines through the three years until hopefully you reap your first harvest, and then the annual cycle thereafter.
 I’ll describe my successes and follies - lots of those in Anglesey and Spain - as I go about this complex profession in my own unique way.

-The Tour costs £22 per head for adults and just £5 for under 18s not tasting wine.
+The Tour costs £26 per head for adults and just £5 for 14 to 17 year olds not tasting wine.

-(But feel free to bring small children, babies, dogs, goldfish, etc. free of charge if it helps you plan your day - please mention this when you book)
+(But feel free to bring smaller children, babies, dogs, goldfish, etc. free of charge if it helps you plan your day - please mention this when you book)

-1. You will taste three wines starting with our first white, made from the Solaris grape.
-This is followed by a red made from the Rondo grape and finally our Red Wharf Bay Vineyard ‘Spanish’ Red, made from Tempranillo grapes brought from Spain.
+1. You will taste three wines starting with our white, made from the Solaris grape.
+This is followed by a red made from the Rondo grape and finally a third wine, which varies depending on availability.